cryptodeveloperbro/kabosu-coin/README.md

 If you want to help out, see [CONTRIBUTING](CONTRIBUTING.md) for a set of guidelines.

-## Compiling Pepeprivate from source
+## Compiling Kabosuprivate from source

 ## Build